1. At least a year before you start your first semester of classes, begin the process of becoming a California resident.

 - Evidence of financial independence (you must meet one requirement).
 You:

-- Are single undergraduate under age 24 and were not claimed as a dependent for tax purposes by either nonresident parent or any other individual for the current and 2 tax years immediately preceding the quarter for which you request classification as a resident and you can demonstrate self-sufficiency for the current and 2 preceding tax calendar years.
-(Single undergraduates under 24 must contact the residence deputy for the additional budget verification form and must include their parents' prior 2 tax years of state and federal tax returns), or
+- Are single undergraduate under age 24 and were not claimed as a dependent for tax purposes by either nonresident parent or any other individual for the current and previous tax year immediately preceding the quarter for which you request classification as a resident and you can demonstrate self-sufficiency for the current and previous tax calendar year, or

 - Will be at least 24 years old by Dec.
-31 of the calendar year for which classification as a resident is requested (student would submit copy of driver's license), or
+31 of the academic year for which classification as a resident is requested (student would submit copy of driver's license), or

 - Are a veteran of the U.S. Armed Forces, or

-- Are a ward of the court or both parents are deceased, or
+- Are a ward of the court, foster youth, or both parents are deceased, or

-- Are a married student who was not claimed as an income tax deduction by either parent or any other individual for the tax year immediately preceding the term for which classification as a resident is requested, or
+- Are a married student as of the RDD, who was not claimed as an income tax deduction by either parent or any other individual for the tax year immediately preceding the term for which classification as a resident is requested, or

 - Reached the age of majority (18) in California while your parents were residents of California, and they left the state to establish a residence elsewhere, and you continue to live in California after their departure